As banking jitterbug dies down, Fed returns to its main dance partner

 If the U.S. central bank's policy meeting two weeks ago was dominated by concern that a pair of bank failures risked broader financial contagion - a potential reason to pause further interest rate increases - debate has quickly refocused on whether tighter monetary policy has started to show its impact on the broader economy, or if rates need to rise higher still.

+Oil prices jumped around 6% on the move by the group known as OPEC+.
+Investors in contracts tied to the Fed's benchmark overnight interest rate, who as of Friday viewed any further rate increase as a toss-up, on Monday put a nearly 60% probability of a hike at the central bank's May 2-3 policy meeting.

+"Some of that might feed into inflation and make our job a little more difficult," St. Louis Fed President James Bullard said in an interview on Bloomberg Television on Monday.

-The decision will be a critical one as the Fed plans the final steps in what has been a historic rate hiking cycle, with policymakers still hoping to avoid the sort of deep economic downturn triggered by raising rates too far, but also determined not to do too little and allow inflation to remain high.
+The next decision on rates will be a critical one as the Fed plans the final steps in what has been a historic hiking cycle, with policymakers still hoping to avoid the sort of deep economic downturn triggered by raising rates too far, but also determined not to do too little and allow inflation to remain high.

 The nine rate hikes delivered by the central bank since March of 2022 have pushed the benchmark overnight interest rate from the near-zero level to the current 4.75%-5.00% range, a tightening pace not seen since Paul Volcker was Fed chair in the 1980s.
 Consumer and business interest rates have followed suit.